Property becomes unliveable

 Tenant wants to stay

 Sometimes the tenant may feel it is better to stay in the property even if it is partially destroyed.
-This should be negotiated between with the property manager/owner.
+This should be negotiated with the property manager/owner.
 Health and safety issues should be considered when making this decision.

 Until a notice is given, the tenant is responsible for paying the rent in full (even if they have been evacuated from the property).